17th to 20th March 2020:

 How much & what’s included:

 The price includes: three nights’ dinner, bed and breakfast at Tresanton Hotel; three evening meals with wine at the hotel plus three lunches, including a special invitation to lunch at Glendurgan House with Charles and Caroline Fox, and all transportation from Bristol Parkway or St Austell Railway Stations.
 The price does not include extras at the hotel, or travel insurance.
 Please note that Boxwood Tours use hotels of character featuring a variety of rooms & styles.

 Joining Arrangements: Depart Bristol Parkway at 10:30 and travel to Cornwall by coach, or take the train to St Austell Rail Station to join the coach at 14:15.
 Alternatively, if you wish to take your own car to the hotel we will arrange for you to join the group at the first garden.
 On the last day, the coach returns to St Austell (14:30) and Bristol Parkway (18.30) and we arrange for transfers back to the hotel for those who need to pick up cars.

 FINANCIAL FAILURE INSURANCE

-Boxwood Tours Ltd is a company committed to customer satisfaction and consumer financial protection.
-We are therefore pleased to announce that, at no extra cost to you, and in accordance with ”The Package Travel and Linked Travel Arrangements Regulations 2018” all passengers booking with Boxwood Tours Ltd are fully insured for the initial deposit, and subsequently the balance of monies paid as detailed in your booking confirmation form.
-The policy will also include repatriation if required, arising from the cancellation or curtailment of your travel arrangements due to the insolvency of Boxwood Tours Ltd. This insurance has been arranged by Towergate Chapman Stevens through Zurich Insurance PLC.
+Arena Tours Ltd is a company committed to customer satisfaction and consumer financial protection.
+We are therefore pleased to announce that, at no extra cost to you, and in accordance with ”The Package Travel and Linked Travel Arrangements Regulations 2018” all passengers booking with Boxwood Tours are fully protected in the unlikely event of our insolvency, please contact us for further details.